Karwaan: Development

-In August 2013, it was reported that Akarsh Khurana would be making his directorial debut with a dramedy written by Bejoy Nambiar, the story of which revolved around three characters on a road trip.
-Initially Arvind Swamy and Nawazuddin Siddiqui were to play two of the three lead characters.

-In May 2014 producer Bejoy Nambiar informed that as a result of modifications to the script, Arvind Swamy would not be part of the project and that Rajkummar Rao was being brought in.
-The film was titled Focus at that time.

-In June 2014, with a month away from going on floors, director Akarsh Khurana opted out of the project owing to creative differences with Bejoy Nambiar (writer and producer).
+In August 2013, it was reported that Akarsh Khurana, son of actor and screenwriter Akash Khurana, would be making his directorial debut with a comedy-drama written by Bejoy Nambiar, the story of which revolved around three characters on a road trip.
+Arvind Swamy and Nawazuddin Siddiqui were cast to play two of the three leads.
+In May 2014, Nambiar confirmed that as a result of changes to the script, Rajkummar Rao had been signed to replace Arvind Swamy.
+The film was initially titled Focus.
+In June 2014, Khurana opted out of the project due to creative differences with Nambiar.
+Nambiar signed Heeraz Marfatia however filming did not take off.

-Bejoy Nambiar brought in Heeraz Marfatia as replacement but the shooting of the film failed to take off.
 After several delays Bejoy decided to postpone the project for a year and focus on his own directorial venture Wazir.

-In April 2017, it was reported that Ronnie Screwvala had decided to revive Bejoy Nambiar's Focus through his new production house RSVP Films and Akarsh Khurana was back as director with Irrfan Khan and Abhishek Bachchan in lead roles.

-In June 2017, Abhishek Bachchan parted ways with the film because the shooting schedule clashed with that of Paltan, the film he was doing with J.P.
-Dutta.

-In August 2017, Akarsh Khurana announced that Dulquer Salmaan and Mithila Palkar had been finalized to play the central characters in the film along with Irrfan Khan.
-On 1 September 2017 the first look of the film was unveiled and it was revealed that the film was now called Karwan.
+In April 2017, it was reported that Ronnie Screwvala had decided to revive Nambiar's Focus through his new production house RSVP Films and that Khurana would direct the film with Irrfan Khan and Abhishek Bachchan cast as the leads.
+In June 2017, Abhishek Bachchan opted out due to scheduling conflicts with J. P. Dutta's Paltan, a project he later opted out from.
+In August 2017, Khurana announced that Dulquer Salmaan and Mithila Palkar had been finalized to play the central characters in the film alongside Khan.
+On 1 September 2017, the first look of the film was unveiled under the new title Karwan.

 Filming

-Principal photography of the film started from 31 August 2017.
-The film was shot in The Lawrence School, Lovedale near Ooty and Kochi.
+Principal photography began on 31 August 2017.
+The film was shot at The Lawrence School, Lovedale near Ooty and Kochi.

 Soundtrack

-The soundtrack of Karwaan consists of songs composed by Prateek Kuhad, Anurag Saikia, SlowCheetah, Shwetang Shankar and Imaad Shah with lyrics been written by Prateek Kuhad, Akarsh Khurana, SlowCheetah and Imaad Shah as per the official trailer of the film unveiled on 27 June 2018 on YouTube.
+The soundtrack of Karwaan consists of songs composed by Prateek Kuhad, Anurag Saikia, SlowCheetah, Shwetang Shankar and Imaad Shah with lyrics written by Prateek Kuhad, Akarsh Khurana, SlowCheetah and Shah.